Pilot (Psych): Plot

 Shawn and Gus check out Orso's cabin, where they find Camden's "missing" dog.
 Shawn goes back to the cops to convince them he had a psychic vision of Orso's cabin.
 The police go inside the cabin and find both Camden and Orso dead in an apparent suicide murder situation.
 Shawn takes a quick look at the room, and he is not convinced.
 Especially because Mr. McCallum had a cut on his wrist that could be a dog bite.
 Shawn visits his estranged father, Henry (Corbin Bernsen).
 Henry says Shawn's powers are getting soft and he's trusting people he shouldn't be.
 Shawn then suspects Camden's sister, Katarina.

 Katarina wasn't involved, but her bag was.
 At one time it had to have carried the money.
 One of the McCallums tried to pay the ransom, but something must have gone wrong.
 Shawn and Gus confirm that it was Mr. McCallum that tried to make the ransom.
 McCallum saw Camden inside Orso's cabin.
-During the ensuring argument, Camden fell, hit his head, and bled to death.
+During the ensuing argument, Camden fell, hit his head, and bled to death.
 McCallum has no choice but to shoot Orso to cover his tracks and make it look like Orso murdered Camden then committed suicide.
 On his way out, McCallum was bitten by Camden's angry dog.
 Shawn proves himself to the police by explaining and proving a "vision" of dog bite medication in McCallum's medicine cabinet that Gus actually saw when he was going to the bathroom.
 McCallum is arrested.
 Shawn and Gus have solved their first case and open their own private detective agency, Psych.